 Introduction

 The coho salmon (Oncorhynchus kisutch) population in the Berners River was one of four intensively monitored wild indicator populations established in Southeast Alaska in the early 1980s (Shaul et al. 2011).
-It is an important contributor to the commercial troll fishery in northern Southeast Alaska and Yakutat and the commercial drift gillnet fishery in Lynn Canal, and it contributes to a lesser extent to marine sport fisheries and commercial purse seine fisheries from Cross Sound to upper Chatham Strait.
+It is an important contributor to the commercial troll fishery in northern Southeast Alaska and Yakutat and the District 115 traditional commercial drift gillnet fishery in Lynn Canal (Lynn Canal drift gillnet fishery), and it contributes to a lesser extent to marine sport fisheries and commercial purse seine fisheries from Cross Sound to upper Chatham Strait.

 The Berners River, a relatively compact drainage (Figure 1 and Appendix G1), is one of three rivers entering upper Berners Bay (Figure 2 and Appendix G2) and contains the majority of high quality coho rearing habitat in the bay.
 A large proportion of the system is composed of ponds, sloughs and wetlands that provide excellent rearing habitat for coho salmon (Figure 3).
 It was recognized as an important coho salmon producer in the early 1970s, and an Alaska Department of Fish and Game (ADF&G) research project was initiated in which juvenile coho salmon were marked with fluorescent pigment and an adipose clip in 1972 and recovered in fisheries and the spawning escapement in 1974 (Gray et al. 1978).
 Similar experiments were repeated in 1976–1979 using coded wire tags (CWTs) (Shaul 1994; Shaul et al. 2004, 2005, 2008, and 2011).
 In 1989, the tagging portion of the project transitioned from marking rearing juveniles during early summer to marking migrating smolts during May and early June.
 In 1982, the Berners River was recommended as a long-term indicator stock by an interagency committee that reviewed the Southeast Alaska coho salmon research and stock assessment program (ADF&G 1983).

 A distinctive characteristic of the Berners River among Southeast Alaska coho salmon systems is its conduciveness to an effective survey count of the spawning population.
-The spawning run is temporally compressed and accumulates in predictable areas over a light sand/gravel bottom where water clarity is usually suitable and there are few visual obstructions (Figure 4).
+The spawning run is compressed and accumulates in predictable areas over a light sand/gravel bottom where water clarity is usually suitable and there are few visual obstructions (Figure 4).
 The upper system has steep surrounding topography with little water storage capacity, so that flow responds rapidly to rainfall in spawner survey areas in the upper drainage.
 However, the lower drainage, obstructed by bed load from the neighboring Lace River, is low in gradient and water from freshets accumulates in extensive off-channel wetland habitat and is released slowly over a period of days and weeks.
 Together, these characteristics contribute to the system’s suitability for rearing coho salmon, while making it possible to conduct representative surveys of spawning escapement in the upper reaches of the drainage within hours after rainfall abates.

 Although the annual peak survey count of spawners is clearly a conservative measure, it has historically been used as a representation of total escapement.
-An escapement goal of 6,300 (range 4,000–9,200) spawners was established by Clark et al. (1994) based on a spawner-recruit analysis of escapement and return information for the 1979, 1982, 1983, and 1985–1989 brood years.
+An escapement goal of 6,300 spawners (range 4,000–9,200) was established by Clark et al. (1994) based on a spawner-recruit analysis of escapement and return information for the 1979, 1982, 1983, and 1985–1989 brood years.
 They based the goal on a Ricker model fit of adult return estimates that were adjusted to a constant average presmolt-to-adult survival rate to reduce variability in the response variable related to (assumed non-compensatory) survival in the marine environment.